 As 'rug' has entered the equation, it's worth looking at the origin of that too.
 'Rug' is a Tudor word with the same source as 'rag', but Henry VIII wouldn't have walked on his rugs as they were originally thick woollen bed coverlets - pretty much what we would now call blankets.
 It wasn't until the early 19th century that rugs were put on the floor.
 The first of their kind were hearth-rugs, as referred to in Londinium redivivum; or An antient history and modern description of London, 1803:

 The antient hall is rented... for a carpet and hearth-rug warehouse.

-The link between rag and rug is a close one - rugs were made from rags.
+The link between rag and rug is a close one - rugs used often to be made from rags.
 Not so long ago, certainly within my memory, hearth-rugs were made by pulling strips of rag through sacking.
 These rag rugs, or peg rugs as they were also called, are still not difficult to find in the UK.

 The format 'as X as Y' runs though the English language and there are many examples.
 The 'X' in question invariably refers to a property that 'Y' typically possesses.
 It's hard to imagine a place more congenial for a bug to snuggle down than a warm hearth-rug.
 The first such 'bug in a rug' was probably a cricket; these creatures are attracted to warmth and congregate in buildings around ovens and open fires.

 See other 'as X as Y ' phrases.